SiT: Self-supervised vIsion Transformer: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Sara Atito Ali Ahmed} received her Bsc. in computer science from Ain Shams University, Egypt, in 2011.
-Her Msc. degree was a collaboration between Nile University, Egypt and TU Berlin, Germany in 2014, working on vehicles detection and tracking in crowded scenes and sensitivity analysis of deep neural networks.
-In 2013, she was an intern in Speech \& Sound Group in Sony Deutschland GmbH - Stuttgart, Germany, working on character recognition in natural images.
-She is a PhD student at Sabanci University, with a thesis on deep learning ensembles for image understanding.
-Currently, she is a fellow researcher in CVSSP group in University of Surrey, UK working on detection and generation of face morphing. \end{IEEEbiography}
+Her Msc. degree was a collaboration between Nile University, Egypt and TU Berlin, Germany in 2014.
+She received her PhD from Sabanci University (2021), with a thesis on deep learning ensembles for image understanding.
+Currently, she is a research fellow in Centre for Vision, Speech and Signal Processing (CVSSP), University of Surrey, UK, working on developing generic self-supervised learning approaches. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Muhammad Awais} received the B.Sc. degree in Mathematics and Physics from the AJK University in 2001, B.Sc. degree in computer engineering from UET Taxila in 2005, M.Sc in signal processing and machine intelligence and PhD in machine learning from the University of Surrey in 2008 and 2011.
-He is currently a senior research fellow at the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey.
+He is currently a senior lecturer in trustworthy and responsible AI at Surrey Institute for People-Centred Artificial Intelligence and Centre for Vision, Speech and Signal Processing (CVSSP).
 His research interests include machine learning, deep learning, self(un,semi)-supervised learning, NLP, audio-visual analysis, medical image analysis and computer vision. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Josef Kittler} (M'74-LM'12) received the B.A., Ph.D., and D.Sc. degrees from the University of Cambridge, in 1971, 1974, and 1991, respectively.
 He is a distinguished Professor of Machine Intelligence at the Centre for Vision, Speech and Signal Processing, University of Surrey, Guildford, U.K. He conducts research in biometrics, video and image dataset retrieval, medical image analysis, and cognitive vision.
 He published the textbook Pattern Recognition: A Statistical Approach and over 700 scientific papers.
 His publications have been cited more than 68,000 times (Google Scholar).